 What is important for the ag industry to remember is that if this voluntary program does not result in a significant reduction of nutrient losses to water bodies, the government may legislate requirements that must be followed, something farmers may not welcome.

 The second part of the 4R program is designed to connect with the general public to build an understanding that agriculture is doing its part in cleaning up our waterways.
 The strong message is that Canada’s fertilizer industry is working to ensure that our lakes and waterways remain drinkable, swimmable and fishable.
 The industry is science-based and committed to research and innovation to ensure environmental stewardship when products are being used. https://fertilizercanada.ca/nutrient-stewardship/4rs-across-canada/ By being in the forefront of voluntary efforts to reduce algal blooms farmers can demonstrate to customers that they are good environmental stewards.

 Working together as an industry with a positive and cooperative approach, will do wonders for the environment around us.
 By adopting the 4R program, agriculture sets an example to other industries to find best practices that benefit our water sources and improve conditions for communities, nature and wildlife.

-Paul Bootsma is Field Services Manager for the Christian Farmers Federation of Ontario.
+Paul Bootsma is Member Relations Manager for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, and CKNX Wingham